Marque "Tate" Lynche was part of "The Mickey Mouse Club" '90s version

 “Today has been hard day for our Always In The Club family.
 The news of your passing spread through your AITC siblings rapidly, overwhelming each one with a sense of shock.
 Now as the evening has fallen, sadness is overtaking the shock,” the post read.
 “We are all heartbroken.”

 After his time as a Mouseketeer, Lynche continued his entertainment career.
-According to an unconfirmed biography on a page for the Catalyst Entertainment Group
+According to an unconfirmed biography on a page for the Catalyst Entertainment Group, Lynche appeared in “The Lion King” as Simba, a fact also listed on his Internet Broadway Database page.

 He was also part of “American Idol’s” third season, though he was eliminated before the selection of 12 finalists.
 Fantasia Barrino won the competition that year.